bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Okay, so four.
 Let's start with the first one.
-So the first one, you already mentioned it, the time warp attack, the time warp problem, what do we call this?
+So the first one, you already mentioned it, the Timewarp attack, the Timewarp problem, what do we call this?

 Speaker 1: 00:16:58

-Yeah, the time warp attack.
+Yeah, the Timewarp attack.

 Speaker 0: 00:17:00

-Yeah, and so it's about the time warp attack is possible now, and we're talking about fixing that, that it's possible.
+Yeah, and so it's about the Timewarp attack is possible now, and we're talking about fixing that, that is possible.
 Like that shouldn't be possible, essentially, right?

 Speaker 1: 00:17:10

 That's right.
-And we did an earlier episode about the time warp attack.
+And we did an earlier episode about the Timewarp attack.
 It's episode number five.
 So scroll all the way back.